 Using GPS data

-Unblocking region-locked services like Netflix is much more difficult if you’re using a cell phone or tablet.
+Accessing region-locked services like Netflix is much more difficult if you’re using a cell phone or tablet.
 This is because mobile devices store a wealth of information that desktop computers don’t, including your current GPS location.
 If your GPS and IP address both say that you’re in the US, for instance, it’s likely that you are.
-On the other hand, if you have an American IP address but your GPS data says you’re in France, you’re almost certainly using a VPN.
+On the other hand, if you have an American IP address but your GPS data says you’re in France, you’re almost certainly using a Virtual Private Network (VPN).

 Checking a known VPN blacklist